carpentries/instructor-training/episodes/01-welcome.md

 > Do not force people to share their pronouns.
 > One reason to avoid pressuring people to share them is to allow people to share their
 > gender identity only when they feel ready to.
-> It is however necessary for all participants to use the provided pronouns and names when available.
+> It is, however, necessary for all participants to use pronouns and names as listed when participants provide them.
 >
 > For those unfamiliar with the practice of sharing pronouns, these resources may be helpful
 > for further reading: